MicrosoftDocs/Viva/Viva/engage/eac-answers-faq.md

 ---
-title: "Answers in Viva Engage: Frequently asked questions (FAQ)"
+title: "Answers in Viva: Frequently asked questions (FAQ)"
 description: "Viva Engage is a new employee experience that connects people across the company—wherever and whenever they work—so that everyone is included and engaged." ms.reviewer: ethli ms.author: mamiejohnson